huzaifa-bilal-01/Hadoop-on-Docker/README.md

 # Running Hadoop Code:

-Step 1: Copy the code folder on docker conatiner by running this command:
+Step 1: Copy the code folder on docker conatiner by running this command on the terminal (opened in the folder where you have cloned the repo):

 docker cp code namenode:/

 Step 2: Then go into Hadoop_Code directory and further into input directory from where you have to copy the data.txt file